Google packs new features like better resolution and Top Shot into its Pixel 3 phone camera

 Instead of adding a main camera with a longer focal length on the back of the camera, Google added a second wider-angle camera on the front for group selfies.
 The field of view is 184 percent wider than that of an Apple iPhone XS, said Brian Rakowski, a Google vice president of product management, good for capturing not only more people but also more scenery and more of the photo story.

+Super Res Zoom combines several photos "to create a beautiful, zoomed-in shot so you can get closer to the details and frame the shot you want," Rakowski said.
+It's related to technology (called super resolution, by the way) that scientists have used to improve photos of Mars, he added.

-The Pixel 3 also lets you track moving subjects better and improves its portrait mode with the ability to adjust color saturation and depth of field, Google said.
+The Pixel 3 also lets you track moving subjects better with a feature called motion autofocus.
+It improves its portrait mode with the ability to adjust color saturation, focus point and depth of field.
+And a photo booth mode automatically takes a shot when you smile or make a funny face so you don't need to fool with pushing the shutter button.

+Superior camera technology has been a hallmark of the Pixel line.
+It married high-quality image sensors with new image-processing smarts to help set new standards for smartphone photography.
+Google's core approach -- combining multiple underexposed shots into one photo -- is now part of the highly regarded new iPhone XS camera system.

+One of Google's camera engineers is Marc Levoy, who as a Stanford professor invented the term "computational photography."
+The term, while broad, generally refers to using computer processing to reach beyond physical camera hardware limits.

-Discuss: Google Pixel 3 camera shoots in the dark, banishes blink-impaired photos with Top Shot
+Discuss: Pixel 3 camera has better resolution and can shoot in the dark with no flash

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.